kylerbrown/panoptisong/README.md

 Other Parameters
 ----------------
-Edit `panoptisong.sh` to change variables such as the name of the experimenter, the species, etc.
+Edit the `parameters` file to change variables such as the name of the experimenter, the species, etc.

 Running
 ----------
-Try running `bash panoptisong.sh` to ensure it's working.
+Try running `bash panoptisong` to ensure it's working.

-Finally either
-+ use `dailyreset.sh`, you can open the file and edit the time of day to reset.
-+ or edit cron to start a recording everday by typing `crontab -e`.
-To reset at noon every day add the line `0 12 * * * ~/panoptisong/panoptisong.sh`
+Panoptisong will create a new file for each bird every day.
+This keeps file sizes managable and provides an easy way to summarize the quantity of song by looking at the size of the files.
+To change the time at which new files are made, modify the `reset_time` variable in `parameters`.
+For normal light cycle use "00:00", for reversed use the middle of the subjective night.